Jeremy Renner: 2009–2013: Critical and commercial breakout

+2014–2020: Mainstream success

+In October 2014, Renner starred as journalist Gary Webb in the Focus Features film Kill the Messenger, based on Webb's book Dark Alliance.
+Renner also co-produced the film.
+In December 2014, Crackle aired The Throwaways, a film for which Renner served as executive producer.

 In 2015, Renner reprised his role as Hawkeye in Avengers: Age of Ultron, the sequel to The Avengers.
 He returned to the Mission: Impossible franchise in Mission: Impossible – Rogue Nation, released in July 2015.
 In 2016, Renner played Hawkeye again in the summer blockbuster film Captain America: Civil War, and starred with Amy Adams in the sci-fi film Arrival.
 Renner is a producer of the 2016 film The Founder starring Michael Keaton as Ray Kroc.
 In 2015, his production company The Combine signed a deal with PalmStar Media.

-In 2016, History announced their historical drama Knightfall, executive-produced by Renner.
+In 2016, Renner was an executive producer on History's historical drama Knightfall.
 In 2017, while working on the film Tag (2018), Renner fractured his right elbow and his left wrist.
-He also appeared in the film Wind River with his MCU co-star Elizabeth Olsen.
+He appeared in the film Wind River with his MCU co-star Elizabeth Olsen in 2016.

-Renner filmed scenes as Hawkeye for Avengers: Infinity War but ultimately did not appear in the film.
-Because of resulting scheduling conflicts, he was unable to reprise the role of William Brandt in Mission: Impossible – Fallout (2018).
-In July 2018, Jeremy Renner was announced to play Twitch Williams in Todd McFarlane's Spawn reboot.
-He had a starring role in Avengers: Endgame (2019), and thereafter played Hawkeye in a 2021 Disney+ series on the character.
-On the same year, Renner starred in the Paramount+ series Mayor of Kingstown, which was renewed for a second season set to broadcast in 2023.
+Renner filmed scenes as Hawkeye for Avengers: Infinity War (2018), but ultimately did not appear in the film, with his scenes instead moved to Avengers: Endgame (2019), where he had a starring role.
+Because of scheduling conflicts resulting from the filming of Infinity War and Endgame, he was unable to reprise his role as William Brandt in Mission: Impossible – Fallout (2018).
+In July 2018, Renner was announced to play Twitch Williams in Todd McFarlane's King Spawn.

+2021–present: Current projects

+He reprised his role as Hawkeye in the eponymous 2021 Disney+ series.
+In the same year, Renner began starring in the Paramount+ series Mayor of Kingstown.

+In 2024, Renner appeared in a Super Bowl commercial for the brand Silk, alongside his daughter.

+Following his accident and recovery, Renner's first major feature film role was in the 2025 Rian Johnson mystery Wake Up Dead Man.
+His return to acting was a significant focus of the film's media coverage.

+Other activities

 Music

-Renner is also a singer-songwriter, guitarist, keyboardist, and drummer.
+Renner is a singer-songwriter, guitarist, keyboardist, and drummer.
 Early in his acting career, he performed in the Sons of Ben.
 He has performed songs on several film soundtracks: "I Drink Alone" for North Country, "American Pie" for Love Comes to the Executioner, and "Good Ole Rebel" for The Assassination of Jesse James by the Coward Robert Ford.
 He also appeared in music videos for "Trouble" by P!nk and "Scenes on Sunset" by Brother Sal.

-He was featured in Sam Feldt's 2018 single, "Heaven (Don't Have a Name)".

-He released his first extended play, The Medicine, in March 2020.
+He was featured on Sam Feldt's 2018 single, "Heaven (Don't Have a Name)".
+Renner subsequently released his first EP, The Medicine, on March 27, 2020.
+In 2024, he released the EP Love and Titanium, a musical project directly inspired by his recovery journey.